MappyKK/Palestinian-Land-Demographics-GIS-Automation/README.md

 Modifications to the data will force me to modify the code in order to reflect the changes

+Kaleido

+If using Windows, more specifically have this version installed in order to write an image:

+      pip install kaleido==0.1.0post1

+If you are using Mac/Linux:

+      pip install kaleido

 # Future Updates

 When I finish digitizing the Israeli Land Mass layer, the pie charts as well as summary statistic data code will be updated accordingly to allow for more accurate analysis/data.

+Might Automate Map Creation.